 Note: Cloud storage has come-of-age through synchronized folders such as we find with Dropbox, Google Drive, SkyDrive, Box, Wuala, SpiderOak and many more.
-Cloud storage does not effect performance since everything is mirrored on your local disk.
-These automated backup solutions feature 'file history/versioning.'
+Cloud storage won't effect database performance because everything is run from your local disk; cloud storage is simply an automated backup and synchronization medium.
+Most cloud storage solutions include 'file history/versioning.'
 This feature is essential with databases and other critical documents, since you can recover previous versions of each file in the event of file-corruption/accidental deletion/etc. And while all of these services encrypt your files in-transit and on the cloud servers, only 'client-side encryption' can guarantee your data is secure from prying-eyes at the cloud server-farm or in response to a court-order or government-oversight.
 In response, we are now seeing the rapid introduction of cloud-backup services featuring 'client-side encryption.'
 This ensures that nobody can access the contents of your cloud-based files without access to your personal computer(s).
 Wuala and SpiderOak have implemented client-side encryption, while Boxcrypt is an add-on used to add this critical layer of encryption to most other popular cloud-storage solutions.

 I should emphasize that a cloud-sync'd folder is not appropriate for simultaneous read/write database sharing among multiple users, although non-concurrent access is possible.
 Otherwise, concurrent internet access to your database involves running the HSQL engine in 'web server mode' and the appropriate 'https' protocol in the HSQLDB startup string.
 This is different than the 'hsql' protocol used for LAN database access.
 For web access, you'll generally need admin access to the web-server in order to setup HSQLDB and the necessary Java support.
 Many web hosting services already offer Java support in the form of Tomcat, Jetty, GlassFish, etc. Once setup, running HSQLDB in web-server mode allows concurrent internet access from Base or other front-ends.
 HSQLDB 2.x supports connection pooling and MVCC (multi-version concurrency control) so in theory, HSQLDB running within an adequate JVM (Java heap set to 1GB RAM or more; -Xmx1024m) provides a robust online database capable of supporting hundreds of simultaneous read/write users -- seamlessly using Base (*Office) for remote access.
 Realistically, web-server database deployment is the domain of IT professionals using MySQL, PostgreSQL, Firebird, SQL Server, Oracle, etc. combined with browser-based front-ends hosting Rich Internet Apps.